We Checked Out Grand Rapids’ Beer Scene.. And I’m Still Pretty Buzzed

-Grand Rapids, Michigan has one of the best beer scenes in the country, with 60+ craft breweries along their Beer City Ale Trail that are putting out some amazing brews (not to mention delicious food).
+Grand Rapids, Michigan has one of the best beer scenes in the country, with over 60 craft breweries along their Beer City Ale Trail that are putting out some amazing brews (not to mention delicious food).
 Voted Beer City USA in national polls and named Best Beer Town and Best Beer Scene by USA TODAY, Grand Rapids has quickly become a popular beercation destination for hops heads.

 Experience Grand Rapids recently invited us to come check out their beer scene for ourselves, and when we shared this news on social media, the suggestions started flooding in.
 “Make sure you hit up Founders!”
 “Are you visiting Creston Brewing?”
 “Dude, you can’t leave Grand Rapids without trying the crack fries at HopCat.”